Louisiana vs. Georgia State NCAA Football Odds, Plays and Insights | November 4, 2021

 Georgia State Stats and Trends

-- Georgia State has played eight games, with five wins against the spread.

-- The Panthers have been underdogs by 12 points or more two times this season and covered the spread once.
+- The Panthers have covered the spread once this season when underdogs by 12 points or more (in two chances).

-- Georgia State has hit the over in 62.5% of its opportunities this season (five times over eight games with a set point total).
+- Georgia State's games this season have hit the over on five of eight set point totals (62.5%).

-- Georgia State is 5-1 against the spread and 4-2 overall when the team piles up over 360.0 yards.
+- Georgia State is 5-1 against the spread and 4-2 overall when the team piles up more than 360.0 yards.

 - The Panthers have 10 giveaways this season, while the Ragin' Cajuns have 10 takeaways .